Bimodal Camera Pose Prediction for Endoscopy: Conclusions

 \section{Conclusions}

 Relative camera pose prediction during colonoscopy remains exceptionally challenging.
 This work explains the limitations of self-supervised methods based on warping losses for camera pose prediction.
-We propose using supervised methods trained on synthetic data and show that the explicit modeling of a bimodal model, rather than a unimodal model, can improve the accuracy of relative camera pose methods.
-Supervised methods have the additional benefit of being more robust than standard feature-based SfM methods.
-With our published dataset, we close the domain gap between real and synthetic relative camera poses.
-Future work will solve the domain gap between real and synthetic colonoscopy images, for instance, with generative adversarial networks.
-An exciting direction for further work could also be the investigation of bimodality within a self-supervised framework.
+We propose using supervised methods trained on synthetic data and show that the explicit modeling of a bimodal model can improve the accuracy of relative camera pose methods.
+Supervised methods have the additional benefit of being more robust to a lack of features and lighting inconsistency than standard feature-based SfM methods.
+Our dataset closes the domain gap between real and synthetic relative camera poses.
+Future work will solve the domain gap between the appearance of real and synthetic colonoscopy images, for instance, with generative networks as proposed in \cite{rau2019implicit}.
+Although supervised methods are currently better suited to learn bimodal distributions, an exciting direction for future work could be to further investigate bimodality within warping losses of self-supervised models.